ThinkUpLLC/ThinkUp/docs/source/contribute/developers/writecode/styleguide/php.rst

    (public, private, protected) for member variables and methods.
 -  Do **NOT** use PHP closing tags for files that contain only PHP code:

-    The ?> at the end of code files is purposely omitted.
-This includes for module and include files. … Removing it eliminates the possibility for unwanted whitespace at the end of files which can cause “header already sent” errors, XHTML/XML validation issues, and other problems.
+    The \?> at the end of code files is purposely omitted.
+Removing it eliminates the possibility of unwanted whitespace at the end of files which can cause header already sent errors, XHTML/XML validation issues, and other problems.

 Maximum Line Length: 120 characters
 -----------------------------------